 - provide your personal information to any relevant third parties, such as credit reference agencies

-Any online verification search we carry out will leave a footprint on your credit file; this may be seen by other organisations; it will have no effect on your credit rating.
+Any online verification search we carry out will leave a footprint on your credit file; which may be seen by other organisations; it will have no effect on your credit rating.

 Money that we hold on your behalf is held in a client account with Barclays Bank, and is kept separate from our own money.
 If you want money to be held at an alternative bank you must instruct us to do so in writing.

-Money that EMW hold is protected under the SRA Accounts Rules 2011 (SAR) and SRA Compensation fund.
-It will earn interest at the rates set out in the SAR, subject to minimum amounts and time periods.
+Money that EMW holds is protected under the SRA Account Rules 2019 and SAR compensation fund.
+It will earn interest at the rates set out in our interest policy, subject to a de minis of £250.

 Our bank account details will not change during the course of a transaction.
 If you receive an email that appears to be from EMW providing a change in bank details it is unlikely to be genuine and you are responsible for contacting us by telephone to confirm the correct details.
 We will not accept liability if you transfer money to an incorrect account.